golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/gvmkit-build-installation.md

 description: Guide on how to install gvmkit-build
 ---

-#
+# Gvmkit-build installation

 {% alert level="info" %}

+This example has been designed to work with the following environments:

-- The tool works on: OS X 10.14+, Ubuntu 18.04 or 20.04, and Windows
+- OS X 10.14+, Ubuntu 20.04 or Windows

-Prerequisites:
+{% /alert %}

+## Prerequisites

 - npm or pip installed
-{% /alert %}

-# Introduction
+## Introduction

 Gvmkit-build is a tool that converts Docker images into .gvmi formats used by Golem.
 To install the tool, you need to follow the steps found below for your appropriate setup: